Research from pensions and retirement specialist LV= highlights how the coronavirus pandemic is disrupting the UK’s retirement plans.

 “People who want to retire early and enjoy the retirement lifestyle they want need to do three things: review, plan and save.
 They need to check how much they have saved, plan when they want to retire and save enough to enjoy a comfortable retirement.

 “It is a complicated financial decision and people considering it need to do a lot of planning and research so that they understand the pros and cons.
 (See tips below).
-Consulting a qualified financial adviser will help you develop a sustainable retirement plan while referring to the Money Advice Service will help people understand their options.
+Consulting a qualified financial adviser will help you develop a sustainable retirement plan while referring to the Money Helper will help people understand their options.

 “Retirement can last a long time, maybe 35 years or longer, so it is important to think ahead to fund the lifestyle you want without running out of money or incurring unnecessary tax bills.